saurabhsen24/NewsApp/README.md

 * This is simple app made in Kotlin in which user can browse through the news.

-* User can save the article which is important for him/her.
+* User can save the article which is important to him/her.

 * User can even search for the topic in which he/she is interested like science and technology, sports, politics etc.